lammps/lammps/doc/src/Howto_body.rst

 faces.
 The last value is the diameter value = the rounded diameter of the sphere that surrounds each vertex.
 The diameter value can be different for each body particle.
-These floating-point values can be listed on as many lines as you wish; see the :doc:`read_data <read_data>` command for more details.
-Because the maximum number of vertices per face is hard-coded to be 4 (i.e. quadrilaterals), faces with more than 4 vertices need to be split into triangles or quadrilaterals.
-For triangular faces, the last vertex index should be set to -1.
+These floating-point values can be listed on as many lines as you wish; see the :doc:`read_data
+<read_data>` command for more details.

-The ordering of the 4 vertices within a face should follow the right-hand rule so that the normal vector of the face points outwards from the center of mass.
+Note that vertices are numbered from 0 to N-1 inclusive.
+The 2 vertices in each edge can be in any order.
+Faces can be triangles or quadrilaterals.
+In both cases 4 vertices must be specified.
+For a triangle the 4th vertex is -1.
+The 4 vertices within each triangle or quadrilateral face should be ordered by the right-hand rule so that the normal vector of the face points outwards from the center of mass.
+For polyhedron with faces with more than 4 vertices, you should split the complex face into multiple simple faces, each of which is a triangle or quadrilateral.

 The 6 moments of inertia (ixx,iyy,izz,ixy,ixz,iyz) should be the values consistent with the current orientation of the rigid body